 Social Prescribing

+It’s now 5 years since we started a formal social prescribing service at Derbyshire Dales CVS.
 Our fantastic team has helped 2,400 patients in that time, and developed 19 different social and specialist support groups in the Dales.
+84% of patients said that the social prescribing service had a positive impact on their health and wellbeing!

 To read the full report please click here to download the PDF.